 It’s also surprisingly common across demographic and socioeconomic lines.
 In 2016, medical debt hurt the credit reports of 1 in 4 Tennesseans – the 10th highest rate in the county.
 There is no silver bullet solution, but Tennessee policymakers have a wide range of options to prevent the problem, help people manage it, and mitigate its effects.

-On October 29th, Managing Director Joanna Smith-Ramani is joining the Sycamore Institute for a meaningful dialogue about what state policymakers can do to address medical debt in Tennessee.
+On October 29th, Managing Director Joanna Smith-Ramani joined the Sycamore Institute for a meaningful dialogue about what state policymakers can do to address medical debt in Tennessee.